-Hilary Gerzhoy is a partner at Harris, Wiltshire & Grannis LLP, where she serves as Vice Chair of the firm’s Legal Ethics and Malpractice group.
-She focuses her practice on criminal defense work, legal ethics, and civil litigation.
+Hilary Gerzhoy is a partner at HWG LLP, where she serves as Vice Chair of the firm’s Legal Ethics and Malpractice group.
+She focuses her practice on legal ethics, white-collar defense, and civil litigation.

 Legal Ethics and Malpractice

 Hilary represents lawyers and law firms in disciplinary investigations, prosecutions, and malpractice matters.
 She has handled matters before numerous state bars, including the Attorney Grievance Commission of Maryland and D.C.’s Board on Professional Responsibility, as well as matters before the USPTO’s Office of Enrollment and Discipline (OED), the U.S. District Court for the District of Columbia’s Committee on Grievances, and the U.S. District Court for the District of Maryland’s Disciplinary and Admissions Committee.
 She represents lawyers and law firms in high stakes arbitrations related to partner departures, and regularly counsels lawyers and firms regarding partner admissions and law firm dissolutions.

 Since 2020, Hilary has served on the D.C.
 Bar Rules of Professional Conduct Review Committee which drafts proposed amendments to the D.C.
 Rules.
 She also serves on the Advisory Committee on Admissions and Grievances for the United States Court of Appeals for the District of Columbia Circuit.
 Hilary is an adjunct professor of law at the Georgetown University Law Center where she teaches legal ethics and professional responsibility.
 A frequent writer on developments in legal ethics, Hilary’s work has been published by Bloomberg Law, Law360, and Jurist.